-Pokémon Blue is a role playing game for the Game Boy.
+Pokémon Blue is a role-playing game for the Game Boy.
 The story is simple.
 You’re a young Pokémon trainer that dreams of becoming a Pokémon master.
 To do so, you’ll have to travel the world, catch and train Pokémon, fight other trainers, get the 8 gym badges, and beat the Pokémon League.
 At this point you may be wondering… what are Pokémon?
 Well, think of them generally as animals with super powers.
 They could also be plants or objects, but… well you get the picture.
 So the gameplay consists of catching these creatures and leveling them up through battles.
 It’s standard RPG stuff except that your party consists of your pets instead of you and your friends.
 Not that pets can’t be friends, or Pokémon for that matter, but just… I wanted to make the concept of Pokémon a little clearer in case you weren’t familiar.
 At the start of the game you can pick one of three Pokémon.
 Your rival will then pick whichever one has the type advantage against yours.
 Remember that, as it’s only the beginning of his dickish deeds.
 You will then be forced to battle him to get you acquainted with the concept as well as your new Pokémon.

-Battles are turn based.
+Battles are turn-based.
 The Pokémon with the highest speed stat goes first.
-Some elements are better against other, such as water being good against fire and electricity being good against water.
+Some elements are better against others, such as water being good against fire and electricity being good against water.
 The attacks themselves carry the elemental type as well as the move being physical (determined by the attack stat) or special (determined by the special stat).
-Your Pokémon also gets bonus stab of damage if the selected attack is the same type as the Pokémon.
+Your Pokémon also gets bonus STAB (Same Type Attack Bonus) damage if the selected attack is the same type as the Pokémon.
 The defense against a certain kind of attack depends on if your type is neutral to it, resists it, or is weak to it.
 Some even have total immunities.
 The defense is also determined by the defense stat, which will decrease physical damage, and the special stat, which will decrease special damage.
 Once a Pokémon runs out of hit points, it will faint and can no longer be used in battle until revived and healed.
 There are also a limited number of uses for each move your Pokémon knows, and they can only have four moves at a time, so be prepared.
 Long trips without visiting a Pokémon Center to heal your Pokémon and refill their power points (used for attacking) can lead to some tough stretches.
 This is a good way to keep you from simply spamming one move the entire time, especially a particularly powerful one.
 Victory in battle happens when your opponent has no more usable Pokémon.
 To catch Pokémon, you need to find them out in the wild in various locations.
 You’ll have to battle them to get them weak, and then throw some variety of Pokéball at them.
 They’ll be put inside and try to break out.
 If they escape, you’ll have to try again, but if they can’t break free then you’ve just caught yourself a brand new Pokémon.
 There are 151 total to collect.
 You can only carry a maximum of 6 with you at a time, but the rest will be stored in the PCs that are found in every Pokémon Center.

 You level up your Pokémon by battling.
 Your Pokémon gain experience after surviving in battles and winning.
 As they gain levels their stats will increase and they will learn new moves.
 They may also evolve into stronger Pokémon in this way as well.
 You can further strengthen them by giving them items and teaching them new moves from machines found in the game.
 Be sure not to grind too much, though.
 If you don’t have the appropriate badge then you’ll end up with a disobedient Pokémon on your hands once their level is too high.
 To get badges you’ll need to go to different towns to find gyms.
 There will be trainers in them as well as a gym leader.
 Beat the leader to earn their badge.
 Get all 8 and you’re ready to take on the Pokémon League in a marathon fight against the Elite Four.
 Along the way you’ll also learn some moves and get some items that will allow you to access new areas.
 The applications to the overworld as well as being moves in battle gives a good feel of usefulness and purpose for progression.
 There are also some side quests along the way.